edinburgh-napier/SET09102/notes/unit2_processes/environments.md

 ![Environments](images/environments.png){: standalone #fig1 data-title="System environments"}

+Fig. 1 shows the three main types of environment:

+1. Development Environment

+    The development environment is where developers write and test code locally.
+It's a sandbox for building new features, fixing bugs, and experimenting with changes.
+This environment mirrors the structure of the production environment, but it often includes developer tools, debuggers, and local configurations.
+Changes in this environment are frequent, and the code is not yet stable.

+    Purpose: Code creation, local testing, and debugging.

+2. Testing Environment (QA/Staging)

+    The testing environment (sometimes referred to as QA or staging) is used for more rigorous, controlled testing before deployment.
+This environment closely resembles the production environment but is not customer-facing.
+It is where integration tests, unit tests, and user acceptance tests (UAT) are performed to ensure that the software functions as expected.
+The testing environment allows teams to catch bugs or inconsistencies without affecting users.

+    Purpose: Quality assurance and verifying software performance, functionality, and stability.

+3. Live (Production) Environment

+    The live environment where the final, stable version of the software is deployed for end users.
+    This is the environment that users interact with, and it needs to be highly reliable, secure, and optimized for performance.
+Code deployed to production has passed all necessary testing stages, and any issues here could impact users directly.

+    Purpose: Deliver the final product to end users in a stable and secure environment.

-Code repositories such as GitHub are excellent tools for managing the synchronisation of the various environments in use.
+Repository management tools such as GitHub are excellent tools for managing the synchronisation of the various environments in use.
 Once developers have completed the changes they are working on, they *push* the code to the repository.
 Once any quality assurance procedures have been completed, the code can then be *deployed* to the live environment.
 Fig. 1 illustrates this and also includes a test environment where integrated code can be tested before deployment.